 Figure out the purpose of your email campaign.
 Do you want to spread word about your business?
 Would it be about your product?
 Would it be a request to subscribe to your blog or an online course you are offering?

 Broadly, there are two types of emails – Marketing and Transactional.

 - No-reply emails like delivery/payment failure

-Once you’ve decided the type and purpose of your email, sign up with an Email Service Provider (ESP) to start collecting email ids of your potential customer.
-An ESP is a platform that allows you to send emails in large and track your campaigns.
+Once you’ve decided the type and purpose of your email, sign up with an Email Service Provider (ESP) to start collecting the email ids of your potential customer.
+An ESP is a platform that allows you to send emails at large and track your campaigns.

 This is the tricky part.
 The first step to identifying who you want to send your emails to is to build upon a list of potentials.
-The list can be your existing customers or new.
+The list can be your existing customers or new ones.
 Here are a few ways to build your first email list:

 - Put an opt-in form on your website or online store via your ESP.